-The season began with a heatwave, a cyclone and a flood, along with unprecedented Sea School activity – conducting our training courses and sailing expeditions in Moreton Bay.
+Whooo hoo!
+The season began with a heatwave, a cyclone and a flood, along with unprecedented Sea School activity – we have been busy conducting our training courses and sailing expeditions in and around the beautiful Moreton Bay.

-- The latest working bee saw Kieron, Ross and Jono installing shelving in the shipping container – great job guys!
-With Dean’s help we also made an awesome fire resistant fuel storage area and emptied the boats of all the extra gear that will now need to be sorted onto the shelving.
+- Our latest working bee saw Kieron, Ross and Jono installing shelving in the shipping container – great job guys!
+With Dean’s help we also made an awesome fire resistant fuel storage area and emptied the boats of all the extra gear that is being sorted onto the shelving.
 It is starting to come together in a great way!

-- Meetings with Human Nature Adventure Therapy staff have helped to form the plan for our biggest expedition program yet – a 3 month process involving several camps, including a mighty 10 day expedition in Moreton Bay.
+- Meetings with Human Nature Adventure Therapy staff and a preparation camp have laid the foundation for our biggest expedition program yet – a 3 month process involving several camps (including a mighty 10 day expedition through Moreton Bay).
 We are very excited by this development!
-Sally, Ross, Kieron, Yonna and Jono are all involved from our side.
-Andy, Amie and Cherie are remarkable therapists and are inspiring to work with.
+Sally, Ross, Kieron, Yonna and Jono are all involved in partnership with Andy, Amie and Cherie who are remarkable therapists and are really inspiring to work with.

 - A sailing instructor currency day sail saw several new trainees join us for the first time in the small boats.
 Bryn, Ross, Dean, Loz, Danni, Jono and Peter set sail to practice our skills off Coochie Mudlo Island.

 - Tahlia took the initiative to apply for a place on the Young Endeavour and has been accepted for a 3 week training voyage from Mackay.
 Congratulations Tahlia!